-Leaving Tarbert on the R551 my next stop was the ruins of Lislaughtin Abbey in Ballylongford.
-Built in the 15th century this Franciscan Abbey has had a tumultuous history.
+Leaving Tarbert on the R551 road, the next stop is the ruins of Lislaughtin Abbey in Ballylongford.
+Built in the 15th century, this Franciscan Abbey has had a tumultuous history.
 The grounds serve as a modern graveyard.
 Below is a picture of the east window, the main feature of architectural importance.

 The Beale road rejoins the R551 on the north side of Ballybunion, a seaside resort which is as well-known for its boisterous fun as it is for its beautiful blue flag beaches.

 Golfers praise its golf links as being one of the best in the world.
 Ballybunion was the venue for the 2000 Irish Open and Bill Clinton has declared the course his favourite.
 And speaking of Bill, there’s a statue of him located outside the town’s Garda Station, the first statue of the president on public display in the world.
 Tiger Woods is also a fan of the town’s golf course.